Gunman kills at least 18 children at Texas elementary school

 Heavily armed law enforcement officers swarmed to the school, with officers in tactical vests diverting traffic and FBI agents coming and going from the building.

-White House press secretary Karine Jean-Pierre said President Joe Biden was briefed on the shooting on Air Force One as he returned from a five-day trip to Asia.
-Biden was scheduled to deliver remarks Tuesday evening at the White House.
+White House press secretary Karine Jean-Pierre said Biden was briefed on the shooting on Air Force One as he returned from a five-day trip to Asia.

 Uvalde, home to about 16,000 people, is about 75 miles (120 kilometers) from the border with Mexico.
 Robb Elementary is in a mostly residential neighborhood of modest homes.

-The tragedy in Uvalde was the deadliest school shooting in Texas history, and added to a grim tally of mass shootings in the state that has been among the deadliest in the U.S. over the past five years.
+The tragedy in Uvalde was the deadliest school shooting in Texas history, and it added to a grim tally in the state, which has been the site of some of the deadliest shootings in the U.S. over the past five years.

 In 2018, a gunman fatally shot 10 people at Santa Fe High School in the Houston area.
 A year before that, a gunman at a Texas church killed more than two dozen people during a Sunday service in the small town of Sutherland Springs.
 In 2019, another gunman at a Walmart in El Paso killed 23 people in a racist attack.